Johnny Morris (businessman): Career

-Morris founded Bass Pro Shops in 1972 when he began selling fishing equipment in the back of one of his father's Brown Derby liquor stores in Springfield.
-According to Forbes, Morris has a net worth of $8.3 billion.
+Prior to 1972, the Morris family was involved in a variety of successful businesses in the Springfield area, including Morris Equipment (laundry) and Brown Derby (liquor).
+They were both founded by John A. Morris, the father of John L. Morris.

-Morris is also the founder of the White River Marine Group.
+John L. Morris founded Bass Pro Shops in 1972 when he began selling fishing equipment in the back of one of his father's Brown Derby liquor stores in Springfield.

 In 1987, after a growth of Bass Pro Shops, Morris purchased a property previously owned and developed by business entrepreneur Jude Simmons and Frisco Railroad executive Harry Worman.
 The property was then sold to a real estate executive Dan Norris who developed the lands and the two buildings left by Simmons and Worman, now known as the historic Worman House and Devil's Pool Bar and Restaurant on the property.
 Dan Norris later sold it to John Morris for an undisclosed amount and the property, currently named Big Cedar Lodge, has been expanded to about 4,600 acres and was touted as the "#1 Resort in the Midwest" by Travel + Leisure magazine.
+Big Cedar Lodge was also home to the inaugural Internet Invitational in 2025.
+Morris made a speech at the beginning of the event.

-Morris opened the Wonders of Wildlife Museum & Aquarium in Springfield, in 2017.
-The museum helps bring visitors to Bass Pro's store there, with which it shares a location.
+Morris opened the Wonders of Wildlife Museum & Aquarium in Springfield in 2017.
+The museum helps bring visitors to the Bass Pro store with which it shares a location.
 In September 2017, Bass Pro acquired Cabela's, another retailer of outdoor merchandise, for $4 billion.

 Morris and his family were presented with the Audubon Medal in February 2019, in recognition of their conservation efforts.
 The Golf Course Superintendents Association of America awarded Morris its highest honor, the Old Tom Morris Award, in 2023 for his continuing lifetime commitment to the sport of golf and conservation efforts.

-Morris also founded the Top of the Rock golf course in Branson, Missouri, which houses one of the largest collections of Native American arrowheads and art in the region.
+Morris also founded the Top of the Rock golf course in Ridgedale, Missouri, which houses one of the largest collections of Native American arrowheads and art in the region.
 Top of the Rock experienced a 70-foot-wide sinkhole on May 22, 2016.

 Since 2022, Morris has been the owner of the Missouri Thunder; one of ten bull riding teams in the Professional Bull Riders (PBR) Team Series, which runs every summer and autumn in the United States.
+In 2026, the Missouri Thunder won the inaugural Monster Energy Team Challenge Championship.